 “Avoid tights and leggings made of cotton or cotton blends.”

 Also, you’ll want to choose a moisture-wicking fabric.
 Although it’s winter, you may find yourself sweating underneath your coat as you hustle through the day.
-Unless you’re wearing a water-wicking, quick-drying fabric like nylon, polyester or merino wool, the sweat will sit against your skin and cool down rapidly, keeping your clothes wet and uncomfortable.
+Unless you’re wearing a water-wicking, quick-drying fabric like nylon, polyester, or merino wool, the sweat will sit against your skin and cool down rapidly, keeping your clothes wet and uncomfortable.
 Avoid tights and leggings made of cotton or cotton blends; these trap water, which is the last thing you want.

-What to wear over top
+What to wear over top the skirt

 Often, a pair of thick tights or high boots is all you need to keep warm when wearing a skirt in winter – unless, of course, you live in a place where temperatures regularly fall below freezing.
 If the skirt you’re planning to wear wasn’t designed with icy winds in mind – and honestly, most of them aren’t – you’ll need something to block these bone-rattling chills.
 Opt for an ankle-length wool or puffer coat to keep your entire body warm.
-Your outfit will be hidden while you’re outside, but these coats are perfect for a dramatic reveal once you get indoors.
+Your outfit will be hidden under the long coat while you’re outside, but these coats are perfect for a dramatic reveal once you get indoors.

 On the other hand, those of you who don’t live in the icy north should feel free to show off your tights and skirt with a coat that ends above the knee.
 For example, pairing a skater skirt with black tights and a leather or motorcycle-style jacket gives you a bit of casual edge, while a cape paired with a pencil skirt is a great office alternative to dressy pants outfits.